Atlantis

 Lake Chad

-In the southern central reach of this region is a great lake.
+In the south central reach of this region is a great lake.
 At that time it was the largest lake in the world.
-It is now call Lake Chad, in the nation of Chad, a word that simply means “large water.”
+It is now called Lake Chad, in the nation of Chad, a word that in their language simply means “large water.”
 It is still one of the largest lakes in the world, measuring nearly 30 miles in its longest dimension..
 At its greatest extend, which geological evidence places at around 4,000 B.C., the lake covered more than 400,000 square kilometers.
 This was an enormous body of water approximately 400 kilometers wide by a by 1,000 long.
-In miles is would have been about around 260 miles by 625.
+In miles it would have been about around 260 by 625.

-Just to provide an idea of how large a body of water this was, the lake was larger than Germany or Italy.
-It was six times the size of Ireland or Japan.
-Lake Chad was truly an inland sea, requiring weeks to sail across or march around.
+To give us a simple idea of just how large this is, it would have been a lake about the size of France.
+The lake was larger than Germany or Italy, six times the size of Ireland or Japan.
+Lake Chad was truly an inland sea, requiring weeks to sail across it, months to march around.
 And all of it was fresh water.
 It perfectly fits Plato’s uncle’s description of a sea that was formerly navigable.
 In fact it likely supported hundreds of ships and dozens of towns.

 Shrinking Lake Chad

 The period of Lake Chad’s greatest extent meshes closely with the likely time for the flourishing of the ancient civilization of Atlantis.
-Such a location also fills in the last requirement of the physical description of Atlantis, as related by Plato’s uncle: that the city was surrounded by seven canals.
+Such a location also matches the physical description of Atlantis as related by Plato’s uncle: that the city was surrounded by seven canals.

 Is This the Place?

-So, if Atlantis was real, and Princess Ruspoli and I are convinced it most assuredly was, it is here,somewhere around the shores of Lake Chad that we should find its remains.
+So, if Atlantis was real, and Princess Ruspoli and I are convinced it most assuredly was, it is here, somewhere around the shores of Lake Chad that we should find its remains.
 It would have been in Lake Chad back then, though almost certainly near the shore.
 Today that would leave it out in what is now desert.
-Considering how much the lake has shrunk in the last four thousand years, the location of Atlantis could be hundreds of miles from its present shore.
-What was once an island in a vast sea might now be a large hill, or a cluster of hills, in the desert.
-Even the fabled Labyrinth we spoke of earlier is nothing but a hill now.
+Considering how much the lake has shrunk in the last four thousand years, the location of Atlantis could be two or three hundred miles from the present shoreline.
+What was once an island in a vast sea might now be a hill or cluster of hills in the desert.
+Even the fabled Labyrinth we spoke of earlier is nothing but a low hill now.

 The Disappearance of Lake Chad

 We can put the idea of Atlantis having sunk beneath the ocean to rest in the deep.
-There is too much evidence against it, and nothing but a mistake in translation going for it.
+There is too much logic against it and no physical evidence for it; in brief there is nothing but a mistake in translation going for it.
 The idea of a chariot invasion from ships is absurd.
 That a people based somewhere out in the ocean would traverse the entire Mediterranean to launch an amphibious landing against Egypt or Greece, by-passing all the lands in between, defies common sense.
 The accounts on the walls of the Labyrinth said nothing of an attack against Lower Egypt, but only against Upper Egypt.
-To imagine that an invading force from the Mediterranean or Atlantic oceans would skip Lower Egypt and travel hundreds of miles inland so they could attack further up the Nile is absurd.
+To imagine that an invading force from the Mediterranean or Atlantic oceans would skip Lower Egypt and travel hundreds of miles inland so they could then attack further up the Nile is absurd.

 Atlantis was real all right, and it will be found where its remains still lie, in the sands and hills around Lake Chad.
 Some modern evidence hints strongly of this.